NeuroJSON/jnifti/JNifTi_specification.md

  "NIFTIExtension":[
     {
         "Size": <i>,
-        "Type": "s",
+        "Type": <i>|"s",
         "_ByteStream_":"base64-encoded byte stream for the 1st extension buffer" },
     {
         "Size": <i>,
-        "Type": "s",
+        "Type": <i>|"s",
         "_ByteStream_":"base64-encoded byte stream for the 2nd extension buffer" },
     ...
  }
 ```
 The `"Type"` field must be one of the 3 values according to the NIFTI-1 specification:
-* `"unknown"` - for unknown or private format
+* 0 or `"unknown"` - for unknown or private format
-* `"dicom"` - for DICOM formatted data buffer
+* 1 or `"dicom"` - for DICOM formatted data buffer
-* `"afni"` - for AFNI group formatted data buffer
+* 2 or `"afni"` - for AFNI group formatted data buffer

 `"_ByteStream_"` is a JData keyword to store raw byte-stream buffers.
 For text-based JNifti/JData
-files, its value must be a base64 encoded string; no base64 encoding is needed when stored in the
+files, its value must be a base64-encoded string; no base64 encoding is needed when stored in the
 binary format.
 For details, please see the JData specification "Generic byte-stream data" section.

 Again, because the extension data buffer has very little semantic information, the use of
 such buffer is not recommended.
 Please consider converting the data to meaning JData structures
-and store it to the JNifTi document as auxilliary data.
+and store it to the JNifTi document as auxiliary data.

 Data Orgnization and Grouping